dwenking/wingfuzz-detected-bugs/README.md

 ### Case Study: A null pointer dereference caused by empty arguments of MariaDB’s AES_ENCRYPT function.

 As the PoC below shows, a user can crash the whole MariaDB server by simply calling the AES_ENCRYPT function without any arguments, leading to a denial of service.
-The trigger of the crash does not rely on any table creation or data insertion.
+The triggering of the crash does not rely on any table creation or data insertion.

 ```sql
 SELECT AES_ENCRYPT ( );